ASE-ESRS/MARTIN-server/README.md

 ###### Different tests

 Test cases need to be assorted into three categories:
-  a.
-Normal case tests.
+  -	Normal case tests.
-  b.
-Abnormal case tests.
+  -	Abnormal case tests.
-  c.
-Boundary case tests.
+  -	Boundary case tests.

 What? -> Code inspection based upon test failures or slow running rimes.
 Why? -> Checking the test cases for quality and redundancy.
 How? -> Use the test results to modify poor quality code to increase overall performance.

-•	Basic and normal test cases make up 70% of all test cases.
+*	Basic and normal test cases make up 70% of all test cases.
-•	Boundary and limitation test cases make up 15% of all test cases.
+*	Boundary and limitation test cases make up 15% of all test cases.
-•	Error test cases make up 15% of all test cases.
+*	Error test cases make up 15% of all test cases.

 ## Preprocessing